 But what does this have to do with Atlassian products?

 As an Atlassian Partner and App developers we’re always eager to see which Apps will integrate with Jira, Confluence or Trello and as you guessed… they all integrate with Slack!

-Confluence is no different.
-Integrating Confluence with Slack can bring real benefits and allows users to receive notifications and keep on top of changes across workspaces, pages and blogs.
+Slack Confluence integration can bring real benefits and allows users to receive notifications and keep on top of changes across workspaces, pages and blogs.
 Teams can reply to comments or like a page without leaving Slack, and they can even see previews of pages when shared within channels.
 By centralising your work inside of Slack, it maintains a constant visibility of tasks to be completed.
 As an example, instead of losing your Confluence page approval requests in your email inbox (which happens), they’ll be kept in your channels, reminding you through useful push notifications so you and your team can keep progressing with the key projects.

 Take your collaboration on Confluence and Slack to the next level…

-If your team uses both Confluence and Slack to collaborate on projects and documentation then we could have the perfect App for you.
+If your team uses both Slack and Confluence to collaborate on projects and documentation, then we could have the perfect App for you.